 From taking a leisurely stroll through the gardens which inspired Charles Darwin’s theory of evolution at Down House in Kent, exploring the exotic greenhouses of Kew Gardens or Edinburgh’s Royal Botanic Garden, to enjoying a natural play trail at Cliveden in Buckinghamshire, getting youngsters out and about is one of the best ways to introduce them to nature’s delights.

 There’s no getting around it, children are messy.
 Gardening can be a great way to channel their messy instincts in a constructive way, from pulling up weeds to digging holes, it allows them to get their hands dirty…and it doesn’t matter!

 Buying kids a set of child-friendly mini gardening tools can make them feel like a bona fide gardener, while also helping to develop their fine motor skills in the process.

-Grow your own fruit and vegetables
+Grow fruit and vegetables